will-henney/muse-hii-regions/notebooks/ngc346-new/PZ-01-00-line-ratios.md

 ```

 This is much better than before too.
 The ratio gets high in the high-ionization places we expect it to get high, not just in random faint patches.

+Interestingly, the [S III] / [S II] ratio falls in the bow shock, indicating a relative lack of medium ionization gas there.

 ```python